Top Pick for

 If your car is already fitted with a TPMS, you probably won't need to purchase another one.
-However, the TPMS that is installed may not be the best choice for your needs.
+However, the installed TPMS may not be the best choice for your needs.
 Read on to find out what options are available.

 Generally, whether your car is already fitted with TPMS depends on when and where your car was manufactured.
 The following regulations apply:

-Keep in mind, there are no regulations requiring a TPMS for vehicles over 4.5 tonnes.
+Keep in mind that there are no regulations requiring a TPMS for vehicles over 4.5 tonnes.

 A TPMS is only there to warn you of a tyre puncture or active air leak.
 It is not a substitute for regularly checking your tyre pressure to ensure it is maintained at the optimal level.